-On January 31, 2013, we submitted our PMA application to the FDA for our Ablatherm-HIFU for treatment of low risk, localized prostate cancer.
+On January 31, 2013, we submitted our PMA application to the FDA for our Ablatherm for treatment of low risk, localized prostate cancer.
 Our submission included data from the ENLIGHT U.S. Phase II/III clinical trial, as well as data from our extensive worldwide database of treatment information and follow-up data from patients who have undergone HIFU therapy for prostate cancer.
-On March 4, 2013, we received a positive administrative acceptance review notification from the FDA for our PMA application and on March 26, 2013 we received confirmation from the FDA that our PMA submission contained all of the information need to proceed with the substantive review.
+On June 3, 2013 we held our 100-day meeting with the FDA to discuss our PMA file with the reviewing team.
+Since then we have been providing all the requested additional information on our PMA file.